NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 ## Placement Groups

-- A Clustered Placement Group cant span multiple Availibitity Zones.
+- A Clustered Placement Group can not span multiple Availibitity Zones.
 - A Spread Placement Group can.
 - The name you specify for a placement group must be unique within your aws account.
 - Only certain types of instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)